salmanshah1d/personal-website/README.md

 # personal-website
-This is the code for my personal website, written in React.js
+Repository for my personal website, written in React.js hosted with Firebase Hosting at www.salmanshahid.ca